This post is sponsored by Silk.

 Finally, add the glaze as seen above and let set until it hardens as shown below.

-What I learned about the frosting is that it really does need to be made first.
+FYI: What I learned about the frosting, is that it really does need to be made first.
 This will give it plenty of time to set and thicken up.
 So please, be sure to make your glaze first.
 It should be thick.
-I didn’t let my frosting set as long as I should have which is why there was overflow, it wasn’t thick enough.
+I didn’t let my frosting set as long as I should have, which is why there was overflow and wasn’t thick enough to stay.
 I ended up using a spoon to scoop up the overflow, placing it back on top of each scone.
 But, if you’re going for perfection, make sure you give the glaze time to set before adding it to each scone.
 You may even let the scones cool down all the way or refrigerate them before topping.
 Warm scones will warm the glaze making it runny.
 All in all, no matter if the glaze is runny or firm, it’s absolutely delicious and completes the scones perfectly!Print